led5/HDFSCloneClient/README.md

 ## Introduction
 ```
-The Client Node for the HDFS Clone project in CPSC 4910-01 Cloud Computing.
+The Client for an HDFS Clone project in CPSC 4910-01 Cloud Computing.
 Designed, developed and tested by Audrey Routt and Dalena Le.
 ```